 THIS ANALYSIS NEEDS TO BE DONE….

-( DENNIS – IS SOMEONE DOING THIS PRELIMINARY ANALYSIS OF HOW TO DEFINE DATA RICH?).
+( DENNIS – IS SOMEONE DOING THIS PRELIMINARY ANALYSIS OF HOW TO DEFINE DATA RICH?
+Yes).

 Learning the Rules: The InferNET training itself will be done as follows: Take several data-rich source species s1, s2, …, sk, and temporarily ignore the expression data from one of them, call it v.
 Choose species v, so that its phylogenomic distance (measured from the phylogenetic tree shown in Fig. X) from the other source species is approximately the same as the distance between t (the target species) and the other source species.
 Next, using one of several machine-learning algorithms to be discussed below, we learn the parameters of a regression model that predicts co-expression edges in v.
 We then use that model learned in the data-rich species, to predict edges in the data-poor target species t.